vuex-orm/vuex-orm/docs/guide/model/defining-models.md

 }
 ```

-In the above example, state for the User model will be accessible by `store.state.entities.users`.
+In the above example, state for the User Model will be accessible by `store.state.entities.users`.
 Notice there is an `entities` state.
 This state is created by Vuex ORM automatically, and all of the Model data will be stored in this namespace.

-Please take a look at [Modules And Store](modules-and-store.md) to learn more about how Vuex ORM interacts with the Vuex Store.
+You may change the default namespace (`entities`) to something else when installing Vuex ORM to Vuex.
+Please visit [Database Registration](/guide/model/database-registration) to learn how.

 ## Fields